City Closures and Service Adjustments

 City Council and Other Public Meetings

-Most public meetings will reconvene in-person beginning July 6, however, both social distancing and the use of facial coverings are encouraged.
+Most public meetings have reconvened in-person, however, both social distancing and the use of facial coverings are encouraged.
 The Library Board of Trustees meetings will continue in a virtual format.
 View agendas and meeting information.

 City Hall/Paying Utility Bills